 The COVID-19 pandemic highlighted the importance of wearing a face mask to help stop transmission of respiratory viruses, including flu and RSV.
 It’s one of the prevention measures that can protect people from getting infected and spreading disease to others.
-That is why face masks are still required at hospitals, clinics, and other health care facilities.
+That is why face masks may be required at hospitals, clinics, and other health care facilities.

 Here’s what you should know about face masks and when to consider wearing one: